“The greatest explorer on this earth never takes voyages as long as those of the man who descends to the depth of his heart.” ~Julien Green

 The same thing happens to some people in their spiritual lives.
-They may have gone through a period, sometime an entire life, of prayers and doing good works.
-And then, all of a sudden, there is something that niggles at us that says that something is not quite right with our relationship with God.
-Perhaps we are not praying the way we ought.
-Or, maybe, we are being called to do something more in our faith lives.
+They may have gone through a period — sometimes an entire life — of praying and doing good works.
+And then, all of a sudden, there is something that niggles at them that says that something is not quite right with their relationship with God.
+Perhaps they are not praying the way they ought.
+Or, maybe, they are being called to do something more in their faith lives.

-Or, just maybe, we are being called to an entirely different walk in our faith lives.
+Or, just maybe, they are being called to an entirely different walk in their faith lives.
 Some people even find themselves considering leaving the practice of their faith in one religion and converting to another.

 Are we living the faith as completely as we ought?
 Are there things that we need to do differently in order to be more faithful to the Lord?
 Are we too complacent in our prayer life?
 Do we do enough charitable works of mercy?
 Are we the people of love that we are called to be?

 These may be big questions; but, we need to take the time to answer them honestly so that we can stay on the path to God’s Kingdom.